 We crunched in to find that the texture varied a lot depending on which piece we tried — there was a pretty good crispness and nice crunch for most of the pieces, while the others were a bit mushier.
 They tasted like apple, as expected, with lots of flavor.
 We shared the chips with a whole bunch of people, and most raved about the taste, in many cases quite enthusiastically.
 A sizable minority gave a thumbs-down, not impressed.
 One common theme among the dissenters was that if they wanted to taste some apple, they'd rather just eat an apple.

 Shop: Buy snacks on Amazon #ad

-Aroma: Intense apple smell, but not that good.
+Smell test: Intense apple smell, but not that good.

-"100% Organic ...
+From the package: “100% Organic ...
 “In 2001, a Washington State apple farmer created a good-for-you snack that was both crunchy and delicious.
 He used his own apples and a home made oven to bake apps slices into delicious, crunchy chips.
 The chips were so tasty, folks almost forgot how good-for-you they were.
 After years of perfecting the process, bare fruit was born.
 Two things happen when you use only bare, natural ingredients, and bake them to perfection: the natural sugars caramelize letting the sweet flavors explode in your mouth and a crunchiness is created by the oven's flames.” ... “fruit undressed®” ...
 “Ingredients: Organic Apples.”